BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 Given that the program contains only 7 bytes of instructions and has a malformed header, emulation is a good alternative to heavyweight tools like radare2, IDA, Ghidra, etc. for analyzing/tracing/logging the runtime behavior of this kind of program.
 The program's code can be emulated via a small python script that utlizes the [Unicorn Engine](http://www.unicorn-engine.org/) (at time of writing, the [Qiling emulation framework](https://github.com/qilingframework/qiling) is still in alpha and the code is not available).
-That the header is malformed is irrelevant from the perspective of emulation, as the only information needed to emulate the binary is its architecture and the file offsets at which to begin and end emulation; this information can be retrieved from a hex dump of the binary without needing to parse the ELF header.
+For our purposes right now, it does not matter that the ELF header is malformed, as the only information needed to emulate the binary is its architecture and the file offsets at which to begin and end emulation; this information can be retrieved from a hex dump of the binary without needing to parse the ELF header.